Menu Icon

 Example: 5AA

-This refers to a hatching embryo (5) with a tightly-packed inner cell mass (A) and a good quality trophectoderm (A) forming a cohesive covering layer.
-If a clinic uses a numerical scale instead, this would be a 511 instead of 5AA.
+This grading indicates a hatching blastocyst (5), which refers to the embryo emerging, or hatching, out of the zona pellucida shell.
+The embryo has a tightly packed inner cell mass (A) and a good quality trophectoderm (A) forming a cohesive covering layer.
+If a clinic uses a numerical scale instead, 5AA would be graded as 511.

 How does embryo grade impact success rates?

 For blastocyst grading, many studies show a correlation between better-graded blastocysts and success rates.
-In one example, a 2021 study showed a significant difference in implantation rates for good-quality blastocysts (79.8 percent) versus poor-quality blasts (48.1 percent).xiii However, not all studies observe this relationship of good-quality day 5 blastocysts providing better outcomes than poorly-graded embryos.
-A 2019 study of over 600 frozen embryo transfers observed similar live birth rates between good quality day 5 embryos (48.65 percent) and poor-quality day 5 embryos (47.50 percent).xiv
+One 2021 study showed a significant difference in implantation rates for good-quality Day 5 blastocysts (79.8 percent) versus poor-quality blastocysts (48.1 percent).xiv However, not all studies observe this relationship of a “good” grading providing better outcomes than a “poor” grading.
+A 2019 study of over 600 frozen embryo transfers observed similar live birth rates between good-quality Day 5 embryos (48.65 percent) and poor-quality Day 5 embryos (47.50 percent).xv

-Despite reported correlations, it is important to note that even poorly-graded blastocysts still commonly result in live births, while the highest graded embryos may not implant.xv
+Despite reported correlations, even poorly graded blastocysts still commonly result in live births, while the highest graded embryos may not implant.xvi

-With day 3 embryos, grading appears to be much less consistent in predicting implantation and pregnancy rates – some studies show that day 3 grading does not correlate with success, while others show it is useful in predicting implantation.
-For example, a 2018 study showed that ongoing pregnancy rates were not significantly different between grade I, II, and III embryos, with clinical pregnancy rates of 58.0 percent, 57.9 percent and 55.6 percent, respectively.xvi
+With Day 3 embryos, grading appears to be much less consistent in predicting implantation and pregnancy rates with some studies showing that Day 3 grading does not correlate with success, while others show it is useful in predicting implantation.
+For example, a 2018 study found that ongoing pregnancy rates were not significantly different between grade 1, 2, and 3 embryos, with clinical pregnancy rates of 58.0 percent, 57.9 percent and 55.6 percent, respectively.xvii

-In contrast, other studies have reported that when day 3 embryos are transferred, live birth rates improved with increasing cell number (up to the 8-cell stage); 16.2 percent when >8 cells vs. 2.9 percent when <6 cells.xvii And a study of 426 day 3 fresh embryo transfers showed that Grade I embryos had a higher implantation rate (41.8 percent) than Grade III embryos (18.4 percent).xviii
+In contrast, other studies have reported that when Day 3 embryos are transferred, live birth rates improved with increasing cell number (up to the eight-cell stage): 16.2 percent when there are more than eight cells versus 2.9 percent when there are less than six cells.xviii And a study of 426 Day 3 fresh embryo transfers showed that grade 1 embryos had a higher implantation rate (41.8 percent) than grade 3 embryos (18.4 percent).xix

 While embryo grading may help to predict implantation, its main purpose is to be a useful tool to decide which embryo(s) to transfer first.
-There remain inconsistencies in the predictive value of embryo grading, particularly at the cleavage stage (i.e., day 3).
+There remain inconsistencies in the predictive value of embryo grading, particularly at the Day 3 cleavage stage.

 What is the difference between grading and PGT?

-Embryo grading and preimplantation genetic testing (PGT), previously called preimplantation genetic diagnosis/screening (PGD/PGS), are both commonly used to select embryos for transfer.
-While embryo grading visually evaluates the quality of an embryo’s morphology, it does not provide information about whether the embryo is genetically competent (euploid).
-In contrast, PGT assesses an embryo for genetic abnormalities (such as aneuploidy) by analyzing the embryo chromosomes obtained through embryo biopsy.
-Embryos with an abnormal number of chromosomes are more likely to stop growing and fail to implant.xix
+Embryo grading and preimplantation genetic testing (PGT), previously called preimplantation genetic diagnosis/screening (PGD/PGS), are both commonly used to select which embryos should be transferred.
+While embryo grading visually evaluates the quality of an embryo’s morphology, it does not provide information about whether the embryo is genetically competent (euploid, meaning it has the correct number of chromosomes).
+In contrast, PGT assesses an embryo for genetic abnormalities (such as aneuploidy, or incorrect number of chromosomes) by analyzing the chromosomes via embryo biopsy.
+Embryos with an abnormal number of chromosomes are more likely to stop growing and fail to implant.

-A 2019 study showed that embryos with higher grades were more likely to be euploid than those with lower grades.xx Nonetheless, morphological grading should not be used to make assumptions about whether or not an embryo is euploid.
+A 2019 study showed that embryos with higher grades were more likely to be euploid than lower-graded embryos.xx Nonetheless, morphological grading should not be used to make assumptions about whether an embryo is euploid.

 Conclusion